The Synthetic Absorption Line Spectral Almanac (SALSA): Methods

 \subsection{Data Structure and Format}

 One \textbf{spectra file} exists for a given combination of: (1) simulation, (2) snapshot, (3) sightline configuration, (4) instrument configuration, (5) ion.
 All considered transitions of this ion are included.
 The available metadata is (i) the sightline direction, constant for all sightlines, (ii) the starting sightline positions, (iii) the sightline length, constant for all sightlines, and (iii) the wavelength grid, constant for all spectra.
-Per sightline, and per transition, we make available a 1D dataset giving the total equivalent width, and a 2D dataset giving the optical depth spectra.
-In addition, all transitions are combined to form a 2D dataset giving the flux spectra.
-This is just for convenience, and can be reconstructed by summing together the optical depths of all transitions and then computing $f = \exp{(-\tau)}$.\footnote{This (large) file is stored in HDF5, and uses transparent compression to efficiently represent the spectra that are, for most transitions and most sightlines, mainly made up of zeros, i.e. indicating an unabsorbed continuum level.} For example, for a configuration of $2000^2 = 4$ million spectra for SDSS/BOSS, with 4678 wavelength bins, the optical depth and flux datasets have shapes of $[4000000, 4678]$.
+Per sightline, and per transition, we make available datasets giving the total equivalent width, column density, and $v_{\rm 90}$ for convenience.
+In addition, we provide the full optical depth spectra of each transition, and all transitions are combined to form a final dataset of the flux spectra.
+The latter is just for convenience, and can be reconstructed by summing together the optical depths of all transitions and then computing $f = \exp{(-\tau)}$.\footnote{This (large) file is stored in HDF5, and uses transparent compression to efficiently represent the spectra that are, for most transitions and most sightlines, mainly made up of zeros, i.e. indicating an unabsorbed continuum level.} For example, for a configuration of $2000^2 = 4$ million spectra for SDSS/BOSS, with 4678 wavelength bins, the optical depth and flux datasets have shapes of $[4000000, 4678]$.

 Each spectra file is accompanied by a \textbf{sightline file}.
 This gives the ordered list of gas intersections -- their global snapshot indices, and intersected path-lengths -- for each sightline.
 This information allows each spectrum to be associated with the individual gas parcels, and thus the \textbf{physical gas properties}, giving rise to the absorption.
 All properties in the underlying simulation are available, and these typically include temperature ($b$ parameter), density, metallicity (plus chemical composition), position and velocity in 3D space, and so on.
 In addition, the original \textbf{galaxy and halo catalogs} of the cosmological simulation at each redshift allow absorption features to be correlated with the properties of intervening galaxies and halos.
 In particular, users can calculate the impact parameter i.e. projected distance from each sightline to all nearby galaxies, recalling that our sightlines are always randomly located.